 You can use a variety of trading platforms to search for REITs.
-For example, Freetrade is a great little app service that actively supports investment in shares for property firms.
+For example, Freetrade is a commission free stock trading app that actively supports investment in shares for property firms.
 It’s worth taking a look at various online programs and suites which you can manage from home and on the go.
 If you’re already deep into the stock market and buying shares, you are already one step ahead of most people.
 Give yourself a pat on the back!

 Liquidity is Easy